-Starting May 20, buildings in the Loyola district with 9 or more dwellings will be provided with food waste collection, which will replace the Thursday household garbage collection.
+Starting October 14, buildings in the Loyola district with 9 or more dwellings, certain businesses, institutions and industries will be provided with food waste collection, which will replace the Thursday household garbage collection.

 Did you know that household waste is 55% organic matter by weight?
 Contrary to popular belief, organic matter cannot break down once buried, because it is not exposed to oxygen.
 Food waste, however, can be recovered and converted into compost.
 This compost can then be used in gardens to beautify our neighbourhoods!

 Find the answers to your questions about the new collection here!